DjangoGirls/tutorial/django_start_project/README.md

 # Your first Django project!

-*This chapter is based on awesome tutorials by Geek Girls Carrots (http://django.carrots.pl/) and django-marcador (http://django-marcador.keimlink.de/).*
+> Part of this chapter is based on tutorials by Geek Girls Carrots (http://django.carrots.pl/).

+> Parts of this chapter is based on the [django-marcador tutorial](http://django-marcador.keimlink.de/) licensed under Creative Commons Attribution-ShareAlike 4.0 International License.
+The django-marcador tutorial is copyrighted by Markus Zapke-Gründemann et al.

 We're going to create a simple blog!